dtzSiFive/firrtl-spec/spec.md

 ### Static Reference Expressions

-Static references start with an identifier, optionally followed by sub-fields or sub-indices selection a particular sub-element.
+Static references start with an identifier, optionally followed by sub-fields or sub-indices selecting a particular sub-element.

-Export targets, probe expressions, and both arguments to `forward` statements must all be static references.
+Export targets, probe expressions, and both arguments to `forward`{.firrtl}
+statements must all be static references.

 ## Sub-fields